-- What would be an adequate infrastructure that is built upon modern computing and communication technologies and is designed to support visualization users? - In what way do the computational requirements of visualization differ from other software technologies? - Is it desirable or feasible to bring a range of technologies under one management (not necessarily under one roof)? - If it were feasible to build such an infrastructure, what would be an appropriate virtual machine interface for the infrastructure?

-How should users' experience be managed when they access visualization resources in the infrastructure?
+- What would be an adequate infrastructure? - In what way do the computational requirements of visualization differ from other software technologies? - Is it desirable or feasible to bring a range of technologies under one management (not necessarily under one roof)? - If it were feasible to build such an infrastructure, what would be an appropriate virtual machine interface for the infrastructure? - How should users' experience be managed when they access visualization resources in the infrastructure?